elicwhite/ESLint-Formatter/README.md

 Sublime Text 3 Plugin to autoformat your javascript code according to the ESLint configuration files you already have.

+This plugin formats but does not lint your code.
+To also enable linting, use this plugin in conjuction with [SublimeLinter-eslint](https://github.com/roadhump/SublimeLinter-eslint).

 ## Installation

 ### Linter installation
-ESLint (with autoformatting) must be installed on your system before this plugin will work.
+This Sublime Text Plugin depends on a valid installation of eslint version 3 or higher.
 To install `eslint`, follow the getting started guide: http://eslint.org/docs/user-guide/getting-started.

 ### Plugin installation